dxiai/styleguide/alerts.md

 ---
-title: The Ordinary
+title: Alerts and Buttons
 hide_hero: true
 ---

 A teaser text can be included at the top.

-# This is an ordinary page
+# Alerts

 This page should have a header but no hero information